AGIL paradigm

 The AGIL paradigm is a sociological scheme created by American sociologist Talcott Parsons in the 1950s.
-It is a systematic depiction of certain societal functions, which every society must meet to be able to maintain stable social life.
+It is a systematic depiction of certain societal functions, which every society must meet to be able to maintain a stable social life.
 The AGIL paradigm is part of Parsons's larger action theory, outlined in his notable book The Structure of Social Action, in The Social System and in later works, which aims to construct a unified map of all action systems, and ultimately "living systems".
 Indeed, the actual AGIL system only appeared in its first elaborate form in 1956, and Parsons extended the system in various layers of complexity during the rest of his intellectual life.
 Towards the end of his life, he added a new dimension to the action system, which he called the paradigm of the human condition; within that paradigm, the action system occupied the integral dimension.

 The functional prerequisites of action systems (including the social system)

 Parsons' theory is a part of the paradigm of action theory.
-AGIL represents the functional scheme for the whole general action system (including the human condition paradigm), so that AGIL also defines the cultural system, the personality system etc. The social system represent the integral part of the action system and is in this way only a subsystem within the greater whole of systems.
-For example the order of the cultural system vis-à-vis the AGIL functional scheme is:
+AGIL represents the functional scheme for the whole general action system (including the human condition paradigm), so that AGIL also defines the cultural system, the personality system etc. The social system represents the integral part of the action system and is in this way only a subsystem within the greater whole of systems.
+For example, the order of the cultural system vis-à-vis the AGIL functional scheme is: